-REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) Rozelle Parkland Enhancement (Stage 4) (Stage 3) Identify relevant performance criteria in relation to potential noise and vibration impacts due to blasting with reference to (as a minimum) Technical Basis for Guidelines to Minimise Annoyance Due to Blasting Overpressure and Ground Vibration (Australian and New Zealand Environment Conservation Council (ANZECC), 1990) and Australian Standard AS 2187.2-2006 Explosives - Storage, transport and use, Part 2: Use of explosives Describe trials that will be carried out to confirm vibration levels from blasting and facilitate development of predictive tools to allow potential noise and vibration impacts to be identified Include details of management measures that will be implemented to ensure compliance with relevant performance criteria Include details of community consultation requirements prior to commencing blasting.
-The Blast Management Strategy will be implemented for all blasting carried out as part of the project.
+REMM Description Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) Rozelle Parkland Enhancement (Stage 4) Identify relevant performance criteria in relation to potential noise and vibration impacts due to blasting with reference to (as a minimum) Technical Basis for Guidelines to Minimise Annoyance Due to Blasting Overpressure and Ground Vibration (Australian and New Zealand Environment Conservation Council (ANZECC), 1990) and Australian Standard AS 2187.2-2006 Explosives - Storage, transport and use, Part 2: Use of explosives Describe trials that will be carried out to confirm vibration levels from blasting and facilitate development of predictive tools to allow potential noise and vibration impacts to be identified Include details of management measures that will be implemented to ensure compliance with relevant performance criteria Include details of community consultation requirements prior to commencing blasting.
 NV9 Receivers that qualify for assessment for at receiver treatment in relation to operational noise that are also predicted to experience significant exceedances of noise management levels due to construction will be given priority preference for assessment for treatment based on the severity and timing of impact.
 Where the building owner accepts the at receiver treatment proposal, the treatments will be installed as soon as possible.
 Not applicable Not applicable NV10 Where reasonable and feasible, operational noise mitigation such as noise barriers, berms and at property treatments identified during detailed design should be installed early in the project so as to provide a benefit to receivers during the construction phase of the project.
 Not applicable Not applicable NV11 Open Graded Asphalt (OGA) or equivalent will be investigated during detailed design taking into account whole life engineering considerations and the overall social, economic and environmental effects.
 If low noise pavement is found to be appropriate, it will be considered as a management measure when assessing operation noise impacts based on the detailed design.
 Not applicable Not applicable NV12 The area in the vicinity of the western portal of the Iron Cove Link, Rozelle, will be assessed further during development of the detailed design to identify appropriate noise mitigation measures to address predicted increases Not applicable Not applicable